-Rendering of the new UC Berkeley Art Museum and Pacific Film Archive, designed by Diller Scofidio + Renfo.
+Rendering of the new UC Berkeley Art Museum and Pacific Film Archive (BAM/PFA), designed by Diller Scofidio + Renfo.
 Courtesy of the Regents of the University of California.

-Designed by the world-renowned firm Diller Scofidio + Renfro (known for such projects as New York City's elevated High Line park, The Broad Museum in Los Angeles, and the Institute of Contemporary Art, Boston), the new BAM/PFA integrates a 48,000-squarefoot Art Deco-style building, formerly the UC Berkeley printing plant, with a 35,000square-foot new structure.
+Designed by the world-renowned firm Diller Scofidio + Renfro (known for such projects as New York City's elevated High Line park and the Lincoln Center Redevelopment Project, The Broad Museum in Los Angeles, and the Institute of Contemporary Art, Boston), the new BAM/PFA integrates a 48,000-square-foot Art Deco-style building, formerly the UC Berkeley printing plant, with a 35,000square-foot new structure.
 The new building will total 83,000 square feet, with 25,000 square feet of gallery space.
 The \$112 million project has been funded through a philanthropic capital campaign and private sources.